openplans/openblock-old/docs/configuration.rst

-In your settings file, you have a couple of options for what you want to use for your map base layer - the tiled images that give your map street outlines, city names, etc.
+In your settings file, you have a couple of options for what you want to use for your map base layer - the tiled images that give your map street lines, geographic features, place names, etc.

 Default: OpenStreetMap tiles hosted by OpenGeo
 ----------------------------------------------